BMI Calculator: Calculate Body Mass Index and Health Assessment

 Frequently Asked Questions

-What are the limitations of BMI?
+What are the limitations of BMI calculations?

-Is BMI different for men and women?
+Is BMI calculated differently for men and women?

-Is BMI accurate for children and adolescents?
+Can I use this BMI calculator for children and adolescents?

-How often should I calculate my BMI?
+How often should I calculate my BMI to track my health?